8 January 2009

 Liberal Democrat MP John Thurso said: “Auditors obviously play a crucial role in the corporate governance of financial institutions.
 The clear lesson of the last 18 months is that the ability to create new financial instruments outpaced our ability to understand and regulate them.
 Auditors are best placed to help us understand the problems and potential solutions.”

 The MPs ought to have a close look at KPMG, whose future may be at risk because it audited so many of the banks and financial institutions that collapsed during the crisis.

 In the UK, KPMG signed off the 2007 accounts of disastrous failed banks such as HBOS and Bradford & Bingley.
 The firm also audited Countrywide (US), Hypo Real Estate (Germany), Independent Insurance (UK), Fannie Mae (US), Fortis (Belgium), New Century Financial (US) and Wachovia (US).
 The string of failures makes one wonder about the rigour of its audits.

 Peter Elwin, head of accounting and valuation at investment bank JP Morgan Cazenove, has warned that, if one particular firm of accountants were found to have been negligent in signing off the accounts of failed or financially unviable institutions, investors could take fright and create a “run” on the audit firm question.

 “We’re in Andersen territory here,” Elwin told a round-table event hosted by KPMG.
 “We’re in that kind of market right now.”

 He believes that there is a danger that one of the “Big Four” firms could see its international network implode like so many dominoes, as short-sellers would target the shares of the audit firm’s clients, and clients would seek to distance themselves from the fall-out by sacking it as their auditor.

-If I had the (mis)fortune to be a KPMG partner, I would be kind of scared right now.
+If I had the (mis)fortune to be a KPMG partner, I would be kind of worried right now.